 However, as important as it is to appreciate Yeoman as an author who was a pioneer in his literary style, we must also admire his talents as a businessman and manufacturer.
 He had to learn about the printing trade and the functions of the typesetter, pressman, binder, and shipper.
 He had to know how much and what kind of paper, ink, bindery materials, and glue to order, and when to schedule new press runs.
 Then he would go to coin conventions to find reliable people to wholesale and retail his books and coin supplies.
 These people often profited greatly from Yeoman’s favors.
 Likewise, they frequently had good suggestions from which Yeoman would prosper.

 Yeoman learned to do a lot of jobs, and he had to do them all right.
 As his success grew and the responsibilities multiplied, he needed full-time professionals to shoulder various responsibilities.
-For him it was a lucky day when he found Ken Bressett.
+For him, it was a lucky day when he found Ken Bressett.

 Ken had grown up as a printer in Keene, New Hampshire.
-At an early age he had fallen in love with numismatics.
+At an early age, he had fallen in love with numismatics.
 Add to this the gift of an expressive writing style as sharp as Yeoman’s.
 He understood how to work with collectors and dealers as well as typesetters, pressmen, and binders to deliver a quality product.
 To this list of qualifications add a lovely wife who helped entertain collectors and dealers at coin shows where Whitman was represented.

 For many decades Bressett has maintained the integrity of Yeoman’s Guide Book and has expanded its scope with changing times.
 Thanks to both these scholars, it remains the most trusted and widely read collector reference book ever written.
-Its formula for coin-book text and layout is the accepted standard of excellence, not only for Whitman books but also for the outstanding works of Yeoman’s old friend Chet Krause.
+Its formula for coin-book text and layout is the accepted standard of excellence, not only for Whitman books but also for the outstanding works of Yeoman’s old friend, Chet Krause.

 My collection of Yeoman books continues to be a source of happiness.
 Like revisiting an old friend, I’ll read them over again from time to time.
 The memories come back, and I can see Yeoman at his desk, deep in thought with one of his workbooks, polishing a sentence to define and immortalize a coin for his readers.
 I also see us with a typesetter who has pulled the individual lead letters out of a type case, has put them on his “stick,” and is assembling a page of cold lead type.
 These typesetters were all prima donnas, but Yeoman and Bressett knew how to flatter them to get a nice job.
 Some typesetters were coin club members and would later point with pride to various pages of the Red Book which they had set with Yeoman’s approval.
-A lot of people in Racine, Wisconsin, also took pride in their part of the success story of Yeoman and his wonderful books.
+A lot of people in Racine, Wisconsin, also took pride in their part in the success story of Yeoman and his wonderful books.

 So I thank Dick Yeo and Ken Bressett for the many good things they did for me personally and for illuminating the lives of other people who love numismatics.